Benjamin Graham’s value investing principles are timeless.

 When you instead buy stocks when they are attractively valued, chances are they are not the current hot stock or next big thing or else they would probably be over rather than under valued.

 To buy something that is out of fashion requires a contrarian mindset.
 Be prepared to buy what no one else wants.
+Don’t FOMO in at the top when an asset is overvalued.

 6. Take The Long View